michaelli00/MUSC361/notes.md

   - Was against Schoenberg's writing

-- Modernist perfomer (conductor and pianist)
+- Modernist performer (conductor and pianist)

 ## Stravinsky Goes in a Different Direction